- The Negative Pickup

 Lessons from a Failed Documentary

-Our crypto documentary stalled-out because we didn't understand these realities when we started.
-We focused on the story we wanted to tell instead of building the financial structure to ensure it could get told.
+Our crypto documentary stalled because we didn't understand these realities when we started.
+We should have made the piece as cheaply as possible and aimed for direct distribution through platforms like TUBI, building our own audience instead of chasing traditional pathways.
 By the time we realized our mistake, it was too late.

-That's why I'm writing The Negative Pickup.
-Every week, we'll pull back the curtain on how films really get financed, distributed, and monetized.
+That's why I created The Negative Pickup.
+Every week, we pull back the curtain on how films really get financed, distributed, and monetized.
 You'll learn:

 The film industry runs on information asymmetry.